KPA’s ISO QUALITY MANAGEMENT SYSTEMS

 Kenya Ports Authority is ISO 9001:2015 certified under certification No. KEBS ISO 9001:2015 Certified Org.
 87.

-Kenya Ports Authority shall ensure that the Quality Objectives associated with this Quality Policy are established at relevant functions and processes within the Organisation.
-These objectives shall be reviewed for suitability on an annual basis in accordance with the Authority's Performance Management Balance Scorecard and Performance Contract as cascaded to relevant functions.
+Kenya Ports Authority shall ensure that the Quality & Information Security Objectives are established at relevant functions and processes within the Organization.
+These objectives shall be reviewed for suitability on an annual basis in accordance with the Authority's Performance Management framework.

 KPA Journey to ISO certification

 In an effort to improve service delivery KPA Management adopted the implementation of ISO 9001-2008 QMS in 2007 to effect the necessary change and modernize several key operating systems and structures with the aim of achieving international standards.

 The process has helped in the re-engineering of management processes thereby making them efficient and focused on set objectives.
 It has also helped in creating a competitive advantage in the public service.

 KPA attained ISO 9001-2008 Quality Management System (QMS) certification in June 2009 and has been recertified twice, in February 2012 and March 2015.
 (ISO Certification No. KEBS/QMS/087).
 Transitioning to the 2015 QMS Standard.

 KPA automated its QMS through Rubiq software to enhance business processes and deliver real time reporting and monitoring of information for ease of follow-up and decision making.

 As part of the Enterprise Risk Management policy we are guide by ISO 31000 Risk Management (RM).